mercadolibre/mobile-dependencies_whitelist/README.md

 ### library plugin

+- 1.5: Removes the need of adding the exprimental information (url, user and password)
 - 1.4: Publishes to bintray both release and experimental artifacts.
 Fixes some minor bugs.
 - 1.3: Fixes sources not being attached to the releases in bintray.
 - 1.2: Replaces the 'publishAarRelease' so that the artifact publishes to Bintray